New Zealand expands sanctions on Russia over Ukraine invasion

 By Lucy Craymer

-WELLINGTON, March 7 (Reuters) - New Zealand's government said on Monday that it will introduce legislation to allow it to bring first-of-its-kind sanctions against Russia following its invasion of Ukraine.
+WELLINGTON, March 7 (Reuters) - New Zealand's government said on Monday it will introduce legislation to allow it to impose sanctions against Russia following its invasion of Ukraine.

+When passed, it will be the first time New Zealand would have levied sanctions individually on a country.

 Prime Minister Jacinda Ardern said the sanctions will give the country the ability to freeze Russian assets in New Zealand, prevent people and companies from moving their money and assets here to escape sanctions imposed by other countries, and stop super yachts, ships and aircraft from entering the country's waters or airspace.

-It has also released a list banning 100 individuals from traveling to New Zealand.
+It has also released a list banning 100 individuals from travelling to New Zealand.

 Russia calls its actions in Ukraine a "special operation".